pbloem/kgbench-loader/docs/index.md

 ## Installation

-Download or clone the repository https://github.com/pbloem/kgbench-loader.
+Download or clone [the repository](https://github.com/pbloem/kgbench-loader).
 In the root directory (where `setup.py` is located), run
 ```
 pip install .
 ```